jaspritnaveen/OpenCartWebApplication/README.md

 ## **Project Design**

-- **Page Object Model (POM):** 📐 Followed the POM design pattern to create a structured and maintainable test automation framework.
+- **Page Object Model (POM):** 📐 Followed the POM design pattern to create a structured and maintainable test automation framework..